microsoft/taco-simulate/README.md

 # What it does

-Running the `simulate` command will launch your app in the browser, and open a second browser window displaying UI (the simulation host), that allows you to configure how plugins in your app respond.
+Calling `simulate()` will launch your app in the browser, and open a second browser window displaying UI (the simulation host) that allows you to configure how plugins in your app respond.

 ## Features